Applying for access

 A Personal Representative or anyone who may have a claim resulting from the death can apply for copies of health records.

 A ‘Personal Representative’ is the Executor or Administrator of the deceased patient’s estate; not simply a family member of the deceased patient.
-If the patient did not leave a Will the patient’s next of kin can usually apply for a Grant of Representation to be the Administrator of the estate.
+If the patient did not leave a Will or Grant of Probate has not been provided the patient’s next of kin can usually apply for a Grant of Letter of Administration in order to be the Administrator of the estate.

-If you believe you may have a potential claim resulting from the death of a patient then you need to instruct a solicitor or insurance company to write to the Trust outlining the potential claim.
+If you believe you may have a potential claim resulting from the death of a patient then you need to provide a letter from a Solicitor or Insurance Company outlining the potential claim and what information is required.

 As a general rule a person with parental responsibility will have the right to apply for access to a child’s health record.
 However, in exercising this right a healthcare professional should give careful consideration to the duty of confidentiality owed to the child before copies of records are provided.

 The Trust to limit or deny access to an individual’s health record where:

 - The information may cause serious harm to the physical or mental health or condition of the patient, or any other person, or

 - Access would disclose information relating to or provided by a third person who has not consented to that disclosure unless: